Top 6 Tips for Deferred Enrollment MBA Applicants

 While you will matriculate with a later cohort, your application will be compared with the current pool of applicants.
 In light of this, your GPA and test scores (GMAT/GRE) must match or exceed your target school’s average.

 You need to show the admissions committee that you will be able to thrive in the graduate management education classroom.
 You will want to aim for at least a 3.6 GPA, especially in your most recent academic years.
 In regards to the GMAT, average scores at the top program land higher than 720.
 The GMAT is an opportunity to showcase your analytical and quantitative skills that you simply cannot prove through work experience.
-The test will be particularly important for applicants with non-quantitative coursework.
+The test will be particularly important for deferred enrollment mba applicants with non-quantitative coursework.

 2. Lead on Campus